-Stakeholder is widely used term in many social activities.
-You can not avoid it in public relations and in corporate governance defining those that have their financial stakes as stocks.
+A stakeholder is a widely used term in many social activities.
+You can not avoid it in public relations and corporate governance, defining those with financial stakes in an enterprise as stocks.

-I must admit that until Nassim Nicholas Taleb book Skin in the Game (2018) I preferred to understand stakeholders as people holding stakes in their hands.
-Not that I would take such picture as relevant but I took it as a “entfremdung” (alienation) metal tool.
-When certain concepts (memes) become apparently self evident one has to alienate them for their richness to re-emerge.
-Again and again the truth about poetic nature of our nature comes into play.
-“Entfremdung” is not confined to poetry and drama (as Bertold Brecht, who made this term widely used) but should have been applied anywhere anytime.
+I must admit that until Nassim Nicholas Taleb’s book Skin in the Game (Taleb 2020), I preferred to understand stakeholders as people holding stakes in their hands.
+Not that I would take such a picture as relevant, but I took it as an “entfremdung” (alienation) metal tool.
+When certain concepts (memes) become self-evident, one has to alienate them for their richness to re-emerge.
+Again and again, the truth about the poetic nature of our nature comes into play.
+“Entfremdung” is not confined to poetry and drama (as Bertold Brecht, who made this term widely used) but should have been applied anywhere, anytime.

-To understand term stakeholder one has to understand the underlying memetic principle.
-To have a stake somewhere means to have such a bind with certain entity outside of ourselves that induces interest by default.
-If I have no stake somewhere I have no interest.
-If I have no interest I have no stake.
-Financial investment make such interest obvious.
-To be employed by a company brings necessary interest about employer.
-To live beside railroad or close to Airport makes me a stakeholder of that particular railroad operator or of that particular Airport.
-Each and every interest makes me a stakeholder of the agent that is an originator of that what I’am interested about.
+To understand the term stakeholder, one has to understand the underlying memetic principle.
+To have a stake somewhere means to have such a bond with a particular entity outside of ourselves that induces interest by default.
+If I have no stake somewhere, I have no interest.
+If I have no interest, I have no stake.
+A financial investment makes such interest obvious.
+To be employed by a company brings vital interest to the employer.
+To live beside the railroad or close to the airport makes me a stakeholder of that particular railroad operator or of that specific airport because of noise or any other pollution.
+Each interest makes me a stakeholder of the agent that is an originator of what I am interested in.

-Stakeholder is thus memetic entity, it defines memetic relationship of various kinds.
-Stakeholder denotes value transfers within meme-complexes that emerge from various relationships based on interests. explained in public relations terminology, such stakeholder relationships, if stable and widespread, become issues.
-Issue management is thus nothing but stakeholder relationship management.
+The stakeholder is thus a memetic entity that defines the memetic relationship of various kinds.
+Stakeholder denotes value transfers within meme-complexes (meme fields) that emerge from multiple relationships based on interests.
+Explained in public relations terminology, such stakeholder relationships, if stable and widespread, become issues.
+Issue management is thus stakeholder relationship management.

-There is one particular social activity that makes issue of stakeholders even clearer and that is market activity.
-I am namely stakeholder of a company that produces cars for instance only until I purchase a car.
-With my exchange of my money for the car, my stakeholder relationship has been consumed.
-After exchange of values has been consumed with the exchange of currencies, I have no longer any stake within the car producer.
-This expiration of my stake occurs only until my car breaks in the warranty period if warranty was not defined properly.
-If warranty was defined as it should be, it is another entity, insurance company most probably, that I develop a stake in.
-For that reason car producers and all other commercial entities try to prolong positive stakeholder relationship with their ex-customers, customers who have ceased to be their stakeholders due to purchase of their product or service.
+There is one particular social activity that makes the issue of stakeholders even more transparent, and that is market activity.
+I am namely stakeholder in a company that produces cars, for instance, only until I purchase a vehicle.
+With the exchange of my money for the car, my stakeholder relationship has been consumed.
+After an exchange of values has been consumed with the exchange of currencies, I no longer have any stake within the car producer.
+This expiration of my stake occurs only when my car breaks in the warranty period if a warranty needs to be adequately defined.
+If the warranty was limited as it should be, it is another entity, an insurance company, that I would develop a stake in.
+For that reason, car producers and other commercial entities try to prolong positive stakeholder relationships with their ex-customers, those who have ceased to be their stakeholders due to their product or service purchase.

-After the book Skin in the Game was publish, I will no longer use stakes (as meat) metaphor any more.
-For Taleb positioned stakeholder so precisely that it needs no alienation at least for some time.
-Stakeholder is the one that has stake in the game.
-And what is even more important: it is socially wrong and destructive to bother with those that have no skin in the game.
-For it is always true that the one that cannot lose something, has neither skin nor interest.
-For that reason only those that can lose something can play decissionmakers in relation to that only that can deprive him of something only.
-Take one most malicious example for instance: non governmental environmental organization that is subsidised by the government has no skin in the game for its subsidies do not depend on what they really achieved in relation to environment.
-On the other side non governments initiative that fights against noise and pollution from nearby Airport for instance, has skin in the game for it can lose a lot.
-Greenpeace is not a stakeholder in relation to environment for it has no skin in the game.
-Contrary to popular collectivist view only entities that have interest are real stakeholders and should act as decissionmakers.
-It is not academia that should rule the world, but those that can really lose something.
+After the book Skin in the Game was published, I will no longer use the stakes (as meat) metaphor, for Taleb positioned stakeholders so precisely that they needed no alienation, at least for some time.
+A stakeholder is one that has a stake in the game.
+And what is even more important is that it is socially wrong and destructive to bother those with no skin in the game.
+For it is always true that the one that cannot lose something has neither skin nor interest.
+For that reason, only those who can lose something can play decision-makers about that only that can deprive them of something.
+Take one most malicious example: non-governmental environmental organisations subsidised by the government has no skin in the game, for their subsidies do not depend on what they achieved about the environment.
+On the other side, a non-government initiative that fights against noise and pollution from the nearby airport, for instance, has skin in the game, for they can lose a lot.
+Greenpeace is not a stakeholder in the environment, for it has no skin in the game.
+Contrary to popular collectivist views, only entities with interest are real stakeholders and should act as decision-makers.
+It is not academia that should rule the world, but those that can lose something.